Why metrics and reporting matter

-Every company needs to track its performance to make smart, informed decisions in order to gauge success, grow, and adapt.
-Companies that operate with recurring revenues need to adopt metrics that reflect the economics of subscription business models.
-Subscription businesses have unique sets of data points and KPIs that typical reporting and analyses cannot serve.
-To be successful, these companies need reporting and analytics capabilities tailored to their recurring revenue business needs.
+Every company needs to track its performance to make smart, informed decisions to gauge success, grow, and adapt.
+Companies that operate with recurring revenues need to adopt metrics that reflect the economics of the subscription business model.
+Subscription businesses have unique data points and KPIs that traditional reporting and analyses cannot serve.
+To be successful, subscription businesses need to track metrics tailored to their recurring revenue business needs.

-Here are 8 metrics that subscription businesses should keep a close eye on:
+Here are the top metrics that every subscription-based business should keep a close eye on:

 MRR = [monthly price of service x number of active customers]

 Subscriber revenue is rarely a simple calculation.
-Beyond the regular fee, revenue can rise or fall due to discounts, freemiums, upgrades, downgrades or one-time purchases, to name a few factors.
-The ARPU metric provides a single, rationalized figure that takes all of these variations into account.
+Beyond the regular fee, revenue can rise or fall due to discounts, freemiums, upgrades, downgrades, or one-time purchases, to name a few factors.
+The ARPU metric provides a single, rationalized figure that takes all these variations into account.

 ARPU = [total revenue in subscription sales / total number of customers]

 CLV is the most fundamental of all recurring revenue metrics.
 It tells you how much revenue a subscriber generates in total.
 The upside of the subscription business model is the simple truth that the longer you retain a customer, the more value they create.

 (average monthly revenue per customer x expected average lifetime) - acquisition costs and overhead]